-REQUEST: Amendments to Chapter 12 of the Oregon City Municipal Code, and to the
+REQUEST: Amendments to Chapter 12 of the Oregon City Municipal Code, and to the includes changes to the TSP project list.

-Oregon City Transportation System Plan (TSP), to adopt mobility standards for two intersections in Oregon City: Highway 213 and Beavercreek Road and Highway 213 and Redland Road.
-The amendment also includes changes to the
+Oregon City Transportation System Plan (TSP), to adopt mobility standards for the Highway 213 and Beavercreek Road intersection.
+The amendment also